Himadri-halder/QMBS-in-spin-1-XY-chain/README.md

 Julia 1.10.5 or advanced

 ## Some Points
-The main codes uses path based storing for efficient operation.
+The main codes use path based storing for efficient operation.
 Please change the paths accordingly on your system.

 ## Author
 * **Himadri Halder**